Tether Price Tops $1.00 (USDT)

-Tether (CURRENCY:USDT) traded 0% higher against the dollar during the 24 hour period ending at 18:00 PM ET on August 30th.
-One Tether coin can currently be purchased for $1.00 or 0.00002051 BTC on exchanges.
-Tether has a total market cap of $65.55 billion and $63.52 billion worth of Tether was traded on exchanges in the last day.
-During the last seven days, Tether has traded up 0% against the dollar.
+Tether (CURRENCY:USDT) traded 0% higher against the dollar during the 24 hour period ending at 15:00 PM ET on August 31st.
+One Tether coin can now be purchased for $1.00 or 0.00002051 BTC on major exchanges.
+Tether has a market cap of $65.55 billion and approximately $63.52 billion worth of Tether was traded on exchanges in the last day.
+In the last seven days, Tether has traded up 0% against the dollar.

 - XRP (XRP) traded 2.1% lower against the dollar and now trades at $1.15 or 0.00002348 BTC.